 What Makes It Difficult?

 The Mardi Himal Trek is a hidden gem in the Annapurna region of Nepal.
 It takes you to the base of Mardi Himal, which is located at around 4,500 meters.
-It is one of the shortest trekking destinations, taking 5 to 7 days.
+It is one of the shortest trekking destinations, taking 5 to 7 days to complete.
 You can opt if you have less time.
-Although trekking can be completed in a few days, the route does not compromise with the views it offers.
+Although trekking can be completed in a few days, the route does not compromise the views it offers.

 You will walk through dense forests and cross streams and gradually ascend to high ridges with panoramic views of Annapurna South, Machapuchare (Fishtail), and Hiunchuli.
 The final approach to Mardi Himal Base Camp offers spectacular close-up views of these majestic peaks.
 The trek is moderately challenging.
-It is only best for perfect for those who want an off-the-beaten-path adventure with incredible mountain scenery.
+It is ideal for those seeking an off-the-beaten-path adventure with breathtaking mountain scenery.

 What Makes It Difficult?

 The Upper Mustang is a valley near the Annapurna Circuit located in the Mustang region.
-The valley was a forbidden kingdom in the past.
-Due to its isolation, the valley has developed its tradition and culture.
+The valley was once a forbidden kingdom.
+Due to its isolation, the valley has developed its own tradition and culture.
 This trekking trail is the best location to explore its unique desert-like terrain, culture, and history.
 The major attraction of this trek is Lo Manthang.
 Here, you can also visit many ancient monasteries in Lhakhang.

 What Makes It Difficult?